markwmuller/PregnancyWidget/README.md

 I also calculate the probability of spontaneous birth within the next seven days, using data estimated from ""The length of human pregnancy as calculated by ultrasonoggraphic measurement of the fetal biparietal diameter" by Kieler et al., Fig. 1.
 Note "spontaneous birth" means not-induced; but for some bizarro reason does not include premature birth.
 It also excludes multiples.
 See the python script `spontaneousPregnancyPDFApproximation.py` for info on how this data is manipulated.
+Specifically, I try to estimate the probability that the baby will be born in the next seven days, given that it has not been born yet.

 The icon is from [here](https://www.freevector.com/pregnancy-icon-set-21124).